eunomie/web_log_today/_pages/doc-installation.md

 ---
-layout: index
+layout: doc
 ---

 # Installation

-Installation is really easy (tested with linux and mac).
+The main part of _Web log today_ is based on [sub](https://github.com/37signals/sub) so the installation is really easy.

 You just need git, ruby 1.9.3 and gem.

 1. Get the sources in `~/.wlt` by example